Roomba j7+ vs Roborock S8 Pro Ultra: Which Is Better?

 The Roborock S8 Pro Ultra wins because its all-in-one docking station—a base that automatically washes and dries the mop pad while emptying the dustbin—offers complete floor maintenance for less money.
 While I tested both, the Roomba j7+ only vacuums, making the Roborock the definitive choice for automated cleaning.

 Setup and daily life dictate which robot fits your floor plan.
-You are choosing between an iRobot built to survive homes with pets and stray cables, and a Roborock designed to handle hard floor mopping completely.
-In our 2026 testing, I evaluated how quickly they mapped a 1,200-square-foot space and how well they handled staged obstacles like shoelaces and fake pet waste.
+You are choosing between an iRobot built to survive homes with pets and stray cables, and a Roborock that completely takes over your hard floor mopping.
+In our testing, I evaluated how quickly they mapped a 1,200-square-foot space and how well they handled staged obstacles like shoelaces and fake pet waste.

 FeatureiRobot Roomba j7+ Self-Emptying Robot VacuumRoborock S8 Pro Ultra Robot Vacuum and Mop